pierrebaudot/infotopopy/docs/topological_learning.rst

 and information theory in a single framework (see `Shannon’s theory of communication <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjtrqOXrsPrAhVCrxoKHcBDBrQQgAMoAHoECBIQAg&url=http%3A%2F%2Fscholar.google.fr%2Fscholar_url%3Furl%3Dhttps%3A%2F%2Fpure.mpg.de%2Frest%2Fitems%2Fitem_2383162_7%2Fcomponent%2Ffile_2456978%2Fcontent%26hl%3Dfr%26sa%3DX%26scisig%3DAAGBfm2dgGR4Ly92eRCfhrM1BgCnbIBvBA%26nossl%3D1%26oi%3Dscholarr&usg=AOvVaw0ha99XPEPwgTiv3oMC7PTE>`_ , that foundate information theory), applied effectively to empirical data.

-The Poincaré-Shannon machine are generic feed forward Deep Neural Networks (DNN) model with a layered structure given by a chain complex (of random variables), e.g. imposed by algebraic topology.
+The Poincaré-Shannon machine are generic feed forward Deep Neural Networks (DNN) model with a layered structure given by a chain complex (of random variables), e.g. imposed by algebraic topology, and whose connections are given by the edges of the embedding lattice.
 In the basic simplicial case developped computationnaly here, the rank of the layers of the DNN is the dimension of the faces of the complex, and the highest rank of the layers is the dimension of the complex.
 The neurons are random variables, and are whatever measurable functions (linear, non linear), which is a "fairly" large class of functions (notably, using the  `Solovay's axiomatic of set theory <https://www.researchgate.net/publication/239065757_A_Model_of_Set_Theory_in_Which_Every_Set_of_Reals_is_Lebesgue_Measurable>`_, all functions